Israel Defense Forces Emblem

 The Israel Defense Forces Emblem is the primary symbol representing the Israel Defense Forces (IDF).

+History

+The IDF emblem was adopted when the IDF was first established in 1948.
+It was designed by Otte Wallish and Arieh El-Hanani, with El-Hanani's sword and branch design forming the basis from which Wallish worked to create the modern design.

 The center of the emblem contains a sword wrapped in an olive branch inside a Star of David, with a banner containing the words Israel Defense Forces underneath.
-The olive branch wrapped sword was the symbol of the Haganah, the prestatal paramilitary force which was the IDF's primary predecessor organization.
+The olive branch wrapped sword was the symbol of the Haganah, a pre-statehood paramilitary force and the IDF's primary predecessor organization.
 The sword in the emblem symbolizes combat, while the olive branch symbolizes the yearning for peace.
-The Star of David is an important symbol of the Jewish tradition, which represents the Jewish people and their history.
+The Star of David is a symbol of the Jewish tradition, and represents the Jewish people and their history.
+Many of these elements reappear in other IDF symbols.

+In 1993, the IDF itself was renamed in its original Hebrew so that the grammar was more correct by adding the prefix "ha-" (ה, meaning "the") to the second word so that "Tzva Haganah leYisrael" became "Tzva Hahaganah leYisrael."
+It was not until 2022 that the IDF updated its emblem to acknowledge this change.